-Floodway Open Space - The City of Woodland also owns 6.2 acres located in the Lewis River Floodway east of I-5 and south of Lewis River Road.
+Floodway Open Space - The City of Woodland also owns 6.19 acres located in the Lewis River Floodway east of I-5 and south of Lewis River Road.
 Because it is in the floodway no permanent structures can be built and there are environmental restrictions related to habitat buffers from the Lewis River.
-But passive recreation and uses such as trails may be a possibility.
+But passive recreation and uses such as trails are a possibility.
 The park and recreation survey highlighted strong public support for trails, boating facilities and improved access to the Lewis River.
 The City has a 30' access easement from SR 503 to this property, but there currently is no access road within this easement.
-Currently there is a developer application in house that will be required to provide access to this area.
+Currently there is a development application in house that will be required to provide access to this area.
+In the event the development does not occur, it is expected that the existing informal trail system will continue as is.